tovmassian/react-node-ts/README.md

 ## CI

-For Continuous Integration GitHub Workflow is used, with the given job configuration at `.github/workflows/ci.yml` file.
+For Continuous Integration, GitHub Workflow is used, with the given job configuration at `.github/workflows/ci.yml` file.
 It will run on every push, so you can make that step required to protect your master branch from merging broken PRs.